D. J. Chark: Detroit Lions

 On March 17, 2022, Chark signed a one-year, $10 million contract with the Detroit Lions.
-He suffered an ankle injury in Week 3, missed the next two games, before being placed on injured reserve on October 22, 2022.
+He suffered an ankle injury in Week 3 and missed the next two games before being placed on injured reserve on October 22, 2022.
 He was activated on November 19.
-The week after recording a touchdown in Week 12 against Buffalo Bills, in Chark's third game back he had five receptions for 98 yards in a blowout of his former team Jacksonville.
+The week after recording a touchdown in Week 12 against Bills, in Chark's third game back he had five receptions for 98 yards in a blowout of his former team, the Jaguars.
 The following week, he had 94 yards and a touchdown in a win over the Minnesota Vikings.
 In the season finale, Chark had just three receptions for 14 yards, but two were critical 4th-down conversions to set up the game winning touchdown, and kill the clock to eliminate the rival Green Bay Packers from the playoffs.
-On the season, Chark's 502 yards in the 11 games he played were third-best for the 9-8 Lions, behind Amon-Ra St. Brown and Kalif Raymond.
+On the season, Chark's 502 yards in the 11 games he played were third-best for the 9–8 Lions, behind Amon-Ra St. Brown and Kalif Raymond.

+Carolina Panthers

+On March 24, 2023, Chark signed with the Carolina Panthers on a one-year deal.
+In week 16 against the Green Bay Packers, Chark had his best showing of the season recording 6 catches for 98 yards and two touchdowns from Bryce Young in a 33–30 loss.
+He finished the 2023 season with 35 receptions for 525 yards and five touchdowns.

+Los Angeles Chargers

+On May 6, 2024, Chark signed a one-year contract with the Los Angeles Chargers.
+He was placed on injured reserve on September 7 with a hip injury.
+He was activated on November 2.
+He appeared in seven games on the season.
+He had one touchdown, which came against the Raiders in Week 18.

+Atlanta Falcons

+On July 25, 2025, Chark signed a one-year contract with the Atlanta Falcons.
+He was released by the Falcons on August 18.